Average Repair Costs for Six Common Heat Pump Problems

 Estimated Repair Costs

 These repair costs are estimates.
-Your total cost may vary based on your heat pump brand, model and the magnitude of the concern.
+Your total cost may vary based on your heat pump brand, model and the magnitude of the problem.

 • Replace reversing valve: $200–$600